sjbrown/misc_work/genesis/rules.md

 ## Downtime Phase

-Every band member chooses how they want to devote their down-time between gigs.
+Every band member chooses how they want to devote their down-time between Gigs.
 They must choose **either** Live the Life, or Write and Riff.
 They cannot do both in one round.
 (They may also choose to skip)

  * Players take turns in order of highest COMMITMENT